 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I also thank our colleague for requesting more information on that matter with his question.
-At this time, the Department of Culture and Heritage is in the initial stages of a comprehensive review on the underlying factors of language loss, retention and preservation of disappearing languages, and to recommend ways to bring them back to life.
+I also thank our colleague for requesting more information on that matter.
+At this time, the Department of Culture and Heritage is in the initial stages of a comprehensive review on the underlying factors of language loss, retention and preservation of disappearing languages, and to recommend ways to revitalize them.
 With this being the case, they are reviewing their options for their employees on how to address these challenges in trying to preserve a disappearing or dying language, or even in just strengthening the existing linguistic base.
 The work is still ongoing.
 Thank you, Mr. Speaker.